ewilsub/Functional_diversity_thesis/README.md

   * **fig_glmm1.R** - code to plot Fig.5.
   * **fig_RLQ.R** - code to plot Fig.6.
   * **fig_glmm2.R** - code to plot Fig.7.

+*note: to plot the figures, the scripts inside /analysis must be run first.*

 &nbsp;